How to Add Alt Text to Images in Gmail

 - Click on the image.

 - At the bottom of the image, look for the row of links.
-The third one from the left is the Edit Alt Text link.
+The fourth one from the left is the Edit Alt Text link.

 - Click on Edit Alt Text and enter a description of the image, including any text contained within the image which isn’t repeated in the body of the email.
 (See screenshot and more tips below.)